 There is no doubt that ICOs are an excellent way for companies of generating initial seed funds for kick-starting a start-up from anywhere in the world.
 However, there are several pitfalls and traps to look out for.
 The ocean ICO’s are indeed treacherous waters.
 There is no doubt that ICOs are an excellent way for companies of generating initial seed funds for kick-starting a start-up from anywhere in the world.
 However, there are several pitfalls and traps to look out for.
 The ocean ICO’s are indeed treacherous waters.
 We hope that we have helped you with our ambition to be your number one trading cryptocurrency guide through our advice above.

-We think that if you follow the above advice and properly do your research, you’ll do just fine.
+We think that if you follow the above advice and properly do your research, you’ll do just fine when investing in ICOs.
 Happy hunting!